 Institutional Review Board (IRB) Compliance Review

-All Doctor of Ministry thesis projects (and in some cases, Master of Arts projects) must be reviewed by the Institutional Review Board (IRB).
-The IRB assists in a review of Doctor of Ministry or Master of Arts Project proposals along with surveys or instruments that will be used for specific research on human subjects.
-The IRB process must be completed prior to research being conducted.
+All Doctor of Ministry thesis projects (and, in some cases, Master of Arts projects) must be reviewed by the Institutional Review Board (IRB).
+The IRB assists in reviewing Doctor of Ministry or Master of Arts Project proposals and surveys or instruments that will be used for specific research on human subjects.
+The IRB process must be completed before research is conducted.

-The primary goal of Institutional Review is to protect the rights and welfare of human subjects when they participate in any research activities that result in systematized, generalizable knowledge intended for but not limited to publication or other public dissemination.
-The protocol for Institutional Review is based on federal regulation and Christian ethics, as well as informed consent.
+The primary goal of Institutional Review is to protect the rights and welfare of human subjects when they participate in research activities that result in systematized, generalizable knowledge intended for publication or other public dissemination.
+The protocol for Institutional Review is based on federal regulation, Christian ethics, and informed consent.

 Project Review is generally required for the following: